KennethMarcano/Lista-de-tarefas/README.md

 ## Contributing

 Any contributions you make are greatly appreciated.
 If you have a suggestion that would make this better, please fork the repo and create a Pull Request.
-You can also simply open an issue.